kriti2011/kriti2011/README.md

 ## 📌 About Me
 - 🎓 B.Tech graduate with a background in IT (Ericsson, HCL).
-- 📊 Passionate about using **Data Analytics & Data Science** to drive business decision sthrough myexperience in SQL, Python, EDA, and ML.
+- 📊 **Data Analyst/Data Scientist** with hands-on skills in SQL, Python, EDA, Hypothesis Testing & ML modelling — driven to turn data into decisions.
-- 🎤 Passionate about **public speaking & content creation**.
+- 🎤 Strong interest in **public speaking, storytelling & content creation**, aiming to combine analytical thinking with impactful communication.

 ## 🔧 Skills